lyteword/chspurgeon-tod/volume-3/psalm-64.md

 **Verses 9-10.**

-1\.An act of God; something of his doing.
+1\.
+An act of God; something of his doing.

-2\.Its effect upon men in general: *All men shall fear, and shall declare*, etc.
+2\.
+Its effect upon men in general: *All men shall fear, and shall declare*, etc.

-3\.A special duty resulting from it, incumbent on good men: *The righteous,* etc. *H. Dove.*
+3\.
+A special duty resulting from it, incumbent on good men: *The righteous,* etc. *H. Dove.*

 **Verse 10.**